sctensor/sctensor.github.io/_cases/hoa-chatbot.md

 ---
-title: "Case Study: Outsource HOA service to Chatbot"
+title: "Case Study: Streamlining HOA Operations with Chatbots"
 date: 2023-12-18
 weight: 2
 ---

 [//]: # (![ChatBot]&#40;/images/chatbot.jpg&#41;)
 ![ChatBot](/images/chatbot.jpg){:width="50%"}

 ## Problem Statement

 A homeowners association (HOA) with a significant number of units faced a challenge of handling a high volume of queries.
 The limited board members struggled to keep up with the influx, and even outsourcing management didn't always guarantee timely responses.
 As homeowner complaints grew due to non-responsiveness and a lack of transparency, the board sought a solution to outsource services to a more efficient and responsive platform.

 ## Proposed Solution